-From the time Irishman James McCullough arrived in "ye Back Country" of Pennsylvania he earned his living as a weaver, throwing the shuttle to provide his neighbors on Conococheague Creek with all types of linen, woolen, and cotton cloth.
-His journal shows that, between 1750 to 1758, he turned out "chaker," "hickrey," and white "shirtin;" "stript" linsey for breeches; "bagin" and "tow clouth" to make sacks; and "girthin" for horse blankets.
+From the time Irishman James McCullough arrived in "ye Back Country" of Pennsylvania, he earned his living as a weaver, throwing the shuttle to provide his neighbors on Conococheague Creek with all types of linen, woolen, and cotton cloth.
+His journal shows that, between 1750 and 1758, he turned out "chaker," "hickrey," and white "shirtin;" "stript" linsey for breeches; "bagin" and "tow clouth" to make sacks; and "girthin" for horse blankets.
 When he concealed his loom shafts, "wolling reed," "puley Stocks," and "other youtencels" in hollow trees during Indian alarms, he was protecting not only the means of his livelihood but a community resource.
-For those who didn't have looms or lived beyond the reach of McCullough's services, or who couldn't afford them, there was always deerskin, used for breeches by nearly everyone in colonial times, and for a lot more by the first European settlers on the Delaware.
+For the non-weavers who lived beyond the reach of McCullough's services, or couldn't afford them, there was always deerskin, used for breeches by nearly everyone in colonial times, and for a lot more by the first European settlers on the Delaware.

-Kentucky's first settlers arriving in the fall of 1775 lessened their dependence on deerskin by applying what the wilderness had taught them on other frontiers.
-In the spring of 1776, after the home weavers had built looms, and snow and rain had rotted fallen nettles, settlers gathered and broke the stalks, hackling and spinning the wild fiber as they would hemp, trading meat and hides for the weavers' skill with the shuttle.
-Weavers mixed thread spun from nettle fiber with that of buffalo wool to make a substitute for linsey-woolsey.
-The combination of a nettle warp and buffalo wool filling was "very strong" according to Olive Boone, and socks "made of Buffalo wool alone [were] quite soft and wear very well."
-William Clinkenbeard told John D. Shane that settlers killed yearling buffalo just for their long, springtime wool, even to make felt for hats.
-"They did destroy and waste them then, at a mighty rate," he said.
-Nevertheless, Sarah Graham informed Shane that in 1780 militia at Fisher's Station near Danville, Ky. "had no other shirts than buckskin hunting shirts ..."
-Her mother avoided using cold and clammy, hot and sticky deerskin by planting cotton.
+Kentucky's first settlers arriving in the fall of 1775 used wild fibers to lessen their dependence on deerskin.
+In the spring of 1776, after the home weavers had built looms, and the snow and rain had rotted fallen nettles, settlers gathered and broke the stalks, then hackled and spun the fiber as if it were hemp, trading meat and hides for the weavers' skill with the shuttle.
+Weavers mixed thread from nettles with thread spun from buffalo wool to make a substitute for linsey-woolsey.
+The combination of a nettle warp and buffalo wool filling was "very strong," and according to Olive Boone socks "made of Buffalo wool alone [were] quite soft."
+William Clinkenbeard told John D. Shane that settlers prized the long, springtime wool of yearling buffalo, even to make felt for hats—"they did destroy and waste them then, at a mighty rate."
+In 1780, Sarah Graham's mother planted cotton at Fisher's Station to avoid cold-and-clammy, hot-and-sticky deerskin, while the militia wore "no other shirts than buckskin hunting shirts."

 |Packs of timber wolves (above) once played havoc with settlers' livestock from Appalachia to the Mississippi, but are now only rarely found in states bordering Canada.
 Mountain lions (below), known as panthers in the backwoods, were more often heard than seen, their cries described as being like the screams of a woman.|